thomaskioko/blog/content/posts/kotlin-inject-anvil-integration.md

 ### `@ContributesSubcomponent` Annotation

-Since we can only have one component annotated with `@MergeComponent`, we need to annotate `ActivityComponent` to `@ContributesSubcomponent`, create a factory with will be implemented by our parent scope.
+Since we can only have one component annotated with `@MergeComponent`, we need to annotate ActivityComponent to `@ContributesSubcomponent`, create a factory that our parent scope will implement.

 ##### Before